 - develop their knowledge of the history, materials, and production processes of fine and applied arts from the Renaissance to the present day,

 - evaluate artworks and use the latest art-market analytical tools,

 - use case studies to improve legal knowledge and foster ethical thinking,

 - learn to synthesize and analyze processes that are critical to small and midsized businesses and to develop innovative solutions for the commercial art world, and

 - develop their leadership and management skills.

-Courses are held on Fridays and Saturdays in Zurich and are taught entirely in English.
+Courses are held in English.